 3. If you confront a bear, do the following simultaneously:

 b.
 Ready your deterrent

 c.
 Call out to others and group up side-by-side

 d.
 Let the bear make the next move.
-If it crosses a predetermined distance, use deterrent.
+If it crosses a predetermined distance, use your bear spray.

-You’ll notice he didn’t say put your hands in the air (how will you ready your deterrent?), or to back away (wait until the bear leaves to retreat).
+You’ll notice he didn’t say to put your hands in the air (how will you ready your deterrent?) or to back away (wait until the bear leaves to retreat).

 The best part about these rules is that they are simple and easy to follow.